Bis10/Bis10/README.md

   - Learning Full Stack Web Development
   - Exploring Reactjs and Symfony.
   - Styling with Bootstrap to create modern and responsive user interfaces.
+  - Engaging my skills on Drupal and CI/CD.

 ## 📬 Get in Touch